PetrKryslUCSD/FinEtoolsFlexStructures.jl/README.md

 true
 ```
 There is usually some indication of what the correct answer should be in
-the document string of the module: refer to the file defining the examples.
+the document string of the module: refer to the Julia file defining the examples.

 ## Visualization

 This is possible with [PlotlyJS.jl](https://github.com/JuliaPlots/PlotlyJS.jl) with the package [`VisualStructures`](https://github.com/PetrKryslUCSD/VisualStructures.jl).
 Static plots or animation of deformation during a static or dynamic simulation can be done.

 Export to  [Paraview](https://www.paraview.org/)  is also available.
+Static
-Only static pictures are supported this way.
+pictures and time collections (useful for animations) are supported this way.